 As you cruise eastward, past Highway 39, you’ll find that the buildings give way very quickly to a pastoral countryside.
 You’ll see cattle, raptors of various sorts and a variety of small birds along the way including marsh wrens in their favored habitat.
 If you look closely, you’ll also see remains of the railroad’s past, including bunkers from one of the log hauling cars and old signs, along the trail.

 Section 1: Being flat, straight, smooth, urban and suburban, this section of the trail isn’t very adventurous.
 It is a fun ride and very safe for kids, even on tiny bikes, as long as they respect the stop signs at intersections and cross all roads carefully.
 Wiard Park offers a great opportunity for kids to take a rest and enjoy the playground.
 The scenery is ok for the urban sections and improves once past that area.
 There is variety in the switch from urban to rural segments, the bridges, and Wiard Park but, for the most part, the trail is flat and straight.
 The history associated with the logging railroad era is a strong point of this segment.
 The trailhead caboose with its information and the various interpretive panels along the route highlight that history.
-Overall, I rated this segment of the trail at 4.8 on our scale of 1 to 10.
 If you’ve experienced this segment of the trail, please offer your impressions in the comment form below.

-All text, photography and videography by Jerry Haugen, Pathfinder. ©2010 Global Creations LLC
+All text, photography and videography by Jerry Haugen, Pathfinder. ©2010-2014 Global Creations LLC – All Rights Reserved